Slapy Reservoir

 Slapy Reservoir (vodní nádrž Slapy) is a reservoir in the Central Bohemian Region of the Czech Republic.
 With an area of 11.63 km2, it is the sixth largest reservoir in the country.
 Built on the Vltava River, it is part of the so-called Vltava Cascade.

 Location

 Slapy is located in the Central Bohemian Region, in the Benešov Uplands.
 It lies about 22 km south of Prague.
 It is named after the village of Slapy, located near the dam.
-The Slapy Reservoir was built on the Vltava River as part of the so-called Vltava Cascade: it is preceded by the Orlík Reservoir and followed by the Štěchovice Reservoir.
+Slapy Reservoir was built on the Vltava River as part of the so-called Vltava Cascade: it is preceded by Orlík Reservoir and followed by Štěchovice Reservoir.